JoshuaW03628/Repository-1/_posts/2023-01-25-Blog_Review.md

 ### Q1,When you create a GitHub repository it requests a license type.
 Review the license types in relationship to this Tech Talk and make some notes in your personal blog.

 ### A1

 - Software licenses and options are agreements between the software creator and the user that dictate how the software can be used, distributed, and modified.
 The most common types of software licenses MIT, GNU, Etc. With an MIT one must credit your work if they wish to look at it, for a GNU all you information is free to everyone.

+- The difference is;
+The GNU GPL is explicit about the patent grant an author would be giving when the code (or derivative work) is distributed, the MIT license does not discuss patents.
+Moreover, the GPL license impacts derivative works, but the MIT license does not.

 ### Q2, In your blog, summarize the discussions and personal analysis on Software Licenses/Options, Digital Rights, and other Legal and Ethical thoughts from this College Board topic.